dotnet/AspNetCore.Docs/aspnet/signalr/overview/performance/using-signalr-performance-counters-in-an-azure-web-role.md

     [!code-csharp[Main](using-signalr-performance-counters-in-an-azure-web-role/samples/sample8.cs)]

-25. Using the `Startup` class, you start the SignalR objects when OWIN starts up.
+25. Using the `Startup` class, the SignalR objects start when OWIN starts up.
 Your project already contains a `Startup` class, unless you changed the authentication method when creating the project, in which case you need to create a `Startup` class.
 Open or create *Startup.cs* and replace the contents with the following code:

     [!code-csharp[Main](using-signalr-performance-counters-in-an-azure-web-role/samples/sample9.cs)]